NikhilRaikwar/HackGPT/README.md

 - Node.js 18+ and npm
 - Supabase account and project
-- OpenAI API key (for AI functionality)
+- AIML API key (for AI functionality)

 ### Installation